-Unica is increasingly providing complex technological solutions, and this was reflected in a number of special assignments in 2020.
+Unica increasingly provides complex technological solutions, reflected in a number of notable assignments in 2020.
 In December, Dutch State Secretary Barbara Visser signed a contract for the renewal of the Ministry of Defence's IT backbone.
-As part of the Athena consortium, Unica will be working on this contract in the coming years with IBM and Atos.
-Unica is increasingly working on assignments in which high-tech knowledge is combined with strict confidentiality requirements to ensure security or secrecy.
-Unica also worked on projects at ASML and Shell in 2020, and the rollout of the Ministry of Defence's Surveillance and Security System, in partnership with Thales, is in full flow.
+As part of the Athena consortium, Unica will work on this contract alongside IBM and Atos in the coming years.
+Unica is increasingly working on assignments in which high-tech knowledge is combined with strict confidentiality requirements, meeting security or secrecy standards at the highest level.
+Unica's operations in 2020 also included projects at ASML and Shell, and the rollout of the Ministry of Defence's Surveillance and Security System, in partnership with Thales, is in full flow.

-Unica also remains well represented in market segments in which it has acquired a lot of experience in recent years.
-Despite Covid-19, it was possible to continue work for healthcare institutions, although the necessary precautions had to be observed.
+Unica also remains well represented in market segments in which it has acquired notable experience in recent years.
+Although necessary precautions had to accounted for as a result of Covid-19, operations for healthcare institutions continued.
 Healthcare domain expertise was applied successfully in practice in 2020 with the realisation of the radiology department and all outpatient departments at St. Jansdal Hospital.
-Unica had already carried out various projects for Rijnstate Hospital in the past, and in 2020 an agreement was signed for the realisation of a new hospital facility in Elst.
-Unica's healthcare domain expertise is also recognised outside hospitals.
+Unica has carried out various projects for Rijnstate Hospital in recent years, and in 2020 an agreement was signed for the realisation of a new hospital facility in Elst.
+Unica's healthcare domain expertise is also recognised outside of hospitals.
 In 2020, for example, Unica was awarded the contract for the new construction of the Joachim & Anna nursing home for care organisation De Waalboog in Nijmegen.
-Another example is the assignment care organisation Zinzia Zorggroep awarded Unica in 2020, to supervise the ICT transformation of the nursing organisation.
+Another example is the assignment which care organisation Zinzia Zorggroep awarded to Unica in 2020 to supervise the ICT transformation of the nursing organisation.